 All off-campus sites within the state of Kansas used for the preparation of professional educators for school settings from birth through twelfth grade will be part of the institution's professional education unit.
 Programs at various sites can be considered as one program, as one program with options, or as separate programs.
 It is the responsibility of the unit to determine how the programs are organized.
 All off-campus sites will be identified by the unit when it files the "Intent to Seek Unit Accreditation and/or Approval of Teacher Education Programs."
-Programs and curriculum that differ from the unit's campus site will be described in the Institutional Report and in the Program Reviews that are submitted three years prior to the on-site accreditation visit.
+Programs and curriculum that differ from the unit's campus site will be described in the Self Study Report (SSR) and in the Program Reviews that are submitted three years prior to the on-site accreditation visit.

-During an accreditation on-site visit, team members will visit one or all of the off-campus sites - as determined by the team chairs, the unit and KSDE.
+During an accreditation on-site visit, team members will visit one or all of the off-campus sites - as determined by the site visit leads, the unit and KSDE.
 If the off-campus sites are located geographically distant from the parent institution, representatives of the team may be asked to conduct on-site visits to off-campus programs prior to the scheduled visit to the campus.
-When possible, the off-campus site administrator, some faculty and some candidates should be interviewed by the team during the regular on-site visit to the campus.
+The off-campus site administrator, faculty, and candidates are interviewed by the team during the regular on-site visit to the campus.
 If the unit includes several off-campus sites, the number of team members may be increased to provide time for adequate data collection and team deliberations.
-All programs offered electronically will also be reviewed during on-site visits.
+All programs offered electronically will be reviewed during on-site visits.